neuralmagic/deepsparse/src/deepsparse/server/README.md

 deepsparse.server config config.yaml
 ```

 You can send requests to a specific model by appending the model's `alias` from the `config.yaml` to the end of the request url.
-For example, to call the second model, you can send a request to it's configured route:
+For example, to call the second model, you can send a request to its configured route:

 ```python
 import requests